Mark-met-een-K/wp-search-insights/readme.txt

 3. Searches are already being recorded!
 Follow the link in the activation notice to your WP Search Insights dashboard.

 == Changelog ==
+= 1.3.9 =
+* Added scrollbar to settings block on overflow

 = 1.3.8 =
 * Added ignore button to all searches table
 * Added option to clear database tables after certain time period